rvg07/sorest/README.md

 ## Overview

-SoRest provides a simplified, browser-based interface for interacting with RESTful (and potentially SOAP) APIs.
+SoRest provides a simplified, browser-based interface for interacting with RESTful and SOAP APIs.
 It allows developers to organize requests into collections, configure various request details (method, URL, query params, headers, body), send the requests through a local proxy to bypass CORS issues during development, and inspect the responses (body, headers, status, time, size).
 All collection data is persisted locally using the browser's `localStorage`.

 ## Tech Stack

 *   **Frontend:**
     *   React (v18+)
-    *   JavaScript (JSX) / TypeScript (Optional - project history includes TS conversion)
+    *   JavaScript (JSX)
-    *   Tailwind CSS (v3+) - Utility-first CSS framework
+    *   Tailwind CSS (v3+)
-    *   Vite - Frontend build tool
+    *   Vite
-    *   Lucide React - Icon library
+    *   Lucide React
-    *   `@uiw/react-codemirror` - Code editor component for request/response bodies
+    *   `@uiw/react-codemirror`
-    *   `axios` - Promise-based HTTP client for making requests (used by the proxy)
+    *   `axios`
 *   **Backend Proxy (for CORS):**
     *   Node.js
-    *   Express - Web framework
+    *   Express.js
     *   `axios` - To make requests from the proxy to the target API
     *   `cors` - Node.js CORS middleware